Image of Dr. Bronner Castile Soap Unscented blue bottle lying on its side

 Shampoo: Is Dr. Bronner’s good for hair?

 Conventional shampoos often contain harmful chemicals and stripping sulfates.
-For an au natural cleanse, try Dr. Bronner’s — use it just like shampoo, except use about half your normal amount.
+For an all natural cleanse, try Dr. Bronner’s — use it just like shampoo, except use about half your normal amount.
 Keep in mind that there might be a two-to-three week adjustment period as your scalp acclimates to chemical-free hair products.

 Pest spray